yadiqian/type-inference/README.md

 # Type inference
-In this project, I implemented some of the type inference mechanisms in Haskell using Prolog.
+In this project, I implemented some of the type inference mechanisms used in Haskell with Prolog.
-The below functionalities are implemted in this project:
+The below functionalities are implemted:

 * Add more basic functions (fType predicate)
 * global variables with expression initialization